cs3217-2223/problem-set-4-tau-bar/README.md

       * When the ball collides with a block
         * should bounce off the polygonal structure realistically
         * should not change the asset of the block
-   * Exit button (in the game's Board View)
+   * Retreat button (in the game's Board View when came from choose level)
       * When tapped:
          * should dismiss the game view
-         * should show the level builder view with the board as it was before the game was started
+         * should show the choose level view
-   * Level Builder (only new features)
+   * Exit button (in game's Board view when came from level builder)
-      * When START button is tapped:
+     * When tapped:
-         * should load the level that was on the level builder view in the game view
+       * should dismiss game view
-         * should show one cannon at the top middle of the screen aiming vertically downwards
+       * should show level builder